Wording +1 213 595 6125

 You can use our most popular game formats like:

-Or consider what's popular in your local market as a springboard for your live games.
+Or consider what's popular in your local market as a springboard for live-action games.

 Curate at least four or five high-quality images from your battlefield.
-Sure, you can use some of the images in the Image Library in the BFSU to get started.
-But to stand out from the crowd you'll want your own unique images.
+You can use some of the images in the Image Library in the BFSU to get started.
+But you'll want your unique images to stand out from the crowd.

-Each image should give customers an idea of what your battlefield is about.
+Each image should give customers an idea of your battlefield.
 Do you have some fabulous battlefield props?
 Do you have an awesome forest or arena that you play in?

 Playtest your live games with real people.